A continuous/discrete fractional Noether's theorem

 For example, for $N=5$, the matrices $A_r$ are given by: $A_1 = -Id_6$ and \begin{scriptsize}

 \end{scriptsize}

 Considering these previous elements, we state the following result:

 \begin{theorem} [A discrete fractional Noether's theorem] Let $L$ be a Lagrangian $\Delta^{\alpha}_-$-invariant under the action of a one parameter group of diffeomorphisms $\Phi = \{ \phi (s,\cdot) \}_{s \in \R}$.
-Then, the following equality holds for any solutions $Q$ of \eqref{elfh}:
+Then, the following equality holds for any solution $Q$ of \eqref{elfh}:

 \end{theorem}